-Need help resolving a Family Law property or parenting negotiation or dispute?
+Need help reaching agreement in a Family Law negotiation or resolving a dispute?

 How can we help you?

 Principal Solicitor Anthony Steel’s extensive Family Law experience includes parenting, property, and spousal maintenance negotiations and disputes.

 Anthony offers free initial telephone advice and initial face to face advice for a minimal fee.

 Should you wish to represent yourself in negotiations, mediation, litigation, or arbitration, Anthony will give you advice and assistance tailored to your situation.